NDDEQ is committed to the health of North Dakota children and healthy drinking water in schools and child care facilites. NDDEQ is

 to proactively conduct a statewide voluntary screening program for the

-presence of lead in school drinking water.
+presence of lead in schools and child care facilites drinking water.

 The Concern